 A squeeze on cash flow, underutilised workspace, and a successful and positive adjustment to remote working are just a few factors that led many businesses to defer property decisions in 2020.
 The pandemic caused most companies to go into survival mode, meaning that searches and negotiations for new office space were far from a priority.
 However, the delay of such decisions means that occupiers now face looming deadlines in 2021 on lease expiries or break options.

-Accordingly, DeVono Cresa has released a selection of 2021 predictions for the commercial property sector.
+Accordingly, DeVono has released a selection of 2021 predictions for the commercial property sector.
 After a year of enormous change and changing market dynamics, we believe 2021 will be a year of opportunity and choice for occupiers.
-You can read our predictions here.
+You can read our predictions for the office market in 2021.

 Every organisation should seize this moment to implement the learnings from the COVID-19 pandemic, analyse their present and future business objectives, and set about building and delivering a real estate strategy that supports rather than inhibits their business’ goals.